 Edinburgh was our last city break before we were due to leave the UK and what a perfect choice.
-Edinburgh is such a beautiful city, small enough to get by on foot, which I loved and steeped in rich history.
-Both my sister and brother had loved their visits to Edinburgh and I can definitely see why.
+Edinburgh is such a beautiful city – small enough to get by on foot, which I loved and steeped in rich history.
+Both my sister and brother had loved their visits to Edinburgh and I can see why.

 We stayed at the Ibis as our booking was quite last minute.
 Accomodation in Edinburgh can be rather expensive and when you aren’t spending much time in the hotel, the Ibis was a reasonable and affordable choice as well as very centrally located.
 After a small issue with our booking, this was quickly rectified and we were escourted to their sister hotel about 200m away and gifted breakfast for our two night stay.
 Surprisingly this was one of the best hotel breakfast spreads we’ve seen so we actually lucked out.

 The next morning we decided to do a Sandeman tour.
-We’d done one of these in Berlin and had a wonderful experience.
-I would highly recommend this 2 hour walking tour of the city as you discover a deeper side to Ediburgh filled with novelty stories both funny and haunting and get a greater understanding of why and how Edinburgh is what it is today.
-From interesting Harry Potter trivia, the story half hangit Maggie to the real Jeckyll and Hyde and why which level you lived on in a building determined your wealth and social standing.
+We’d done one of these tours in Berlin and had a wonderful experience.
+I would highly recommend this 2 hour walking tour of the city as you discover a deeper side to Edinburgh filled with novelty stories both funny and haunting and get a greater understanding of why and how Edinburgh is what it is today.
+From interesting Harry Potter trivia, the story of half hangit Maggie to the real Jeckyll and Hyde and how the level you lived on in a building determined your wealth and social standing.

 After a quick 5 minute walk down the hill, we walked back into town to explore Princess, George and Queen streets.
 We settled for a late lunch at Badger & Co which served delicious upmarket pub style food with stylish décor and a warm, cosy ambience.